EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 #### 12/22/2016

 * Daniel.
 StanCon update: Early registration ended with 107 registrants!
 We've had 2 registrants since: 109.
+Resolution: just info.
+* Daniel.
+RStan: https://github.com/stan-dev/rstan/issues/371 is a problem.
+It's broken functionality in other packages, so please add tests to check that the output from `stan_rdump()` is readable by stan-dev/stan's dump.hpp.
+Resolution: add tests.

 #### 12/8/2016